artfwo/aalink-js/README.md

 # aalink-js

-aalink-js is a JavaScript port of [aalink](https://github.com/artfwo/aalink), async interface for Ableton Link, built for interactive multimedia applications running in Node.js.
+aalink-js is a JavaScript port of [aalink](https://github.com/artfwo/aalink), an async interface for Ableton Link, built for interactive multimedia applications running in Node.js.

-It provides a simple programming interface for writing concurrent JavaScript code synchronized to a beat.
-The beat can optionally be time-aligned with other Link-enabled apps and devices on the local network in an Ableton Link session.

-In aalink-js, beats arrive as awaitable promises rather than callbacks, so timing composes with ordinary control flow - loops, async functions, temporal recursion, etc. This makes it a good fit for generative sequencers and arpeggiators, polyrhythmic and phase music, beat-synced visuals and lighting, or tempo-aware parameter modulation - anything that runs to a beat and changes over time.
+In aalink-js, beats arrive as awaitable promises rather than callbacks, so timing composes with ordinary control flow - loops, async functions, temporal recursion.
+The beat can optionally sync with other Link apps and devices on the network.

 ## Installation